jmacdonald/liberator-ruby/README.md

 ## License
 Copyright &copy; 2013 Jordan MacDonald.

 Distributed under the GPLv3 License.
-See LICENSE.txt for further details.
+See LICENSE for further details.